tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - they suggest irAEs can be broken into 2 categories: true irAEs (T cells activated against tumor and normal cells, theoretically this wanes after ICBs are stopped) and induction/exacerbation of paraneoplastic syndromes triggered by ICB (remote effects of cancer not caused by tumor/metastases, like immune response against tumor with cross-reaction of antibodies between tumor and self), **I don't really understand the difference between these two types here**
 # On the specificity of protein-protein interactions in the context of disorder
  - **trying to find evidence for relation between hydrophobicity and cross-reactivity: bring up idea of transcriptional (co)activators being non-specific due to hydrophobicity, and negative charge (perhaps unhelpful with negatively charged DNA)**
+# Patient HLA class I genotype influences cancer response to checkpoint blockade immunotherapy
+## Abstract
+ - HLA-I loci heterozygosity associated with better survival (3 major HLA-I genes: A-C)
+ - HLA-B44 supertype also associated with better survival, HLA-B62 supertype associated with worse survival
+## Main
+ - **each HLA-I variant binds a select repertoire of peptide ligands, so HLA-I heterozygosity may increase diversity of peptides presented to T cells**
 # PD-1 blockade induces responses by inhibiting adaptive immune resistance
  - adaptive immune resistance: upregulation of PD-L1 on cancer tissues, interaction with PD-1 on antigen-specific CD8 T cells
  - here, show that pre-existing CD8 T cells on tumor margin associated with expression of PD-1/PD-L1 and may predict response to therapy